 Note: The dimensions of this matrix must be equal to the number of atomic species.
-If the compound in the example above is $MgSiO_3$ , the matrix reads as follows: the minimum Mg-Mg distance allowed in a newly generated structure is 1.0 Å, the minimum Mg-Si, Si-Si and O-O distances are also 1.0 Å, and the minimum Mg-O and Si-O distances are 0.8 Å. You can use this keymatrix to incorporate further system-specific information: e.g., if you know that Mg atoms prefer to be very far apart and are never closer than 3 Å in your system, you can specify this information.
-Beware, however, that the larger these minimum distances, the more difficult it is to find structures fulfilling these constraints (especially for large systems), so strive for a compromise and remember that IonDistances must be much smaller than the actual bond lengths.
+If the compound in the example above is $MgSiO_3$, the matrix reads as follows: the minimum Mg-Mg distance allowed in a newly generated structure is 1.0 Å, the minimum Mg-Si, Si-Si and O-O distances are also 1.0 Å, and the minimum Mg-O and Si-O distances are 0.8 Å. You can use this keymatrix to incorporate further system-specific information: e.g., if you know that Mg atoms prefer to be very far apart and are never closer than 3 Å in your system, you can specify this information.
+Beware, however, that the larger these minimum distances, the more difficult it is to generate structures fulfilling these constraints (especially for large systems), so strive for a compromise and remember that IonDistances must be much smaller than the actual distances in the crystal: realistic distances will be achieved by structure relaxation.
+What IonDistances trick does is to avoid structures which cannot be relaxed correctly.